apache/sling-org-apache-sling-feature/readme.md

 Tooling exists to analyze and validate features, and to aggregate and merge multiple features into a single feature, which can be used to create higher level features from a combination of lower-level ones.
-Most of the tooling is accessible through the slingfeature-maven-plugin: https://github.com/apache/sling-slingfeature-maven-plugin
+Most of the tooling is accessible through the [slingfeature-maven-plugin](https://github.com/apache/sling-slingfeature-maven-plugin).

 The following diagrams show a typical workflow when working with feature files: